Red House, Bexleyheath: Leaving Red House: 1865

 With the collapse of his ideas regarding Upton becoming the base for the Firm's operations, Morris began to recognise various problems with the property.
 Being north-facing, the interior of the house was cold during winter, which aggravated Morris' various medical conditions, and its isolated location made it difficult for doctors to visit.
 The three-mile commute by carriage from the house to Abbey Wood railway station over an exposed and windy plateau further aggravated him, as did the daily commute from Abbey Wood to the Firm's offices in Bloomsbury, which took up three to four hours a day.

 Although various authors on the subject have asserted that there were financial considerations encouraging Morris to leave, it has been established that in 1865 Morris' dividends from his shares were higher than at any point since 1857.

 Morris decided to move out of Red House and sell the property rather than rent it out, although no immediate purchaser appeared.
 He moved with his family to Queen Square in Bloomsbury in autumn 1865.
 Those pieces of furniture which proved too difficult to move to their new abode were left in Red House, where some of them are still present.
-Morris never returned to visit the Red House, commenting that the sight of it would be too emotional for him.
+Morris never returned to visit Red House, commenting that the sight of it would be too emotional for him.
 Nevertheless, Mackail described the five years that Morris lived at Red House as being "probably the happiest and not the least fruitful of his life."